phylum-dev/cli/docs/lockfile_generation.md

 be used instead of looking at any `Cargo.toml` files anywhere in the repository.
 To avoid this, run `phylum init` and specify all files that you want analyzed.

+Additionally, no lockfile generation will take place if the `--no-generation` flag is passed to `parse` or `analyze`.

 ## Lockifests

 Special handling is given to manifests that, for historical reasons, can also be used as lockfiles.
 Specifically,